chinatsu/scamper/README.md

 You will also want to install an emulator.
 The best support in agb is with [mgba](https://mgba.io), with `println!` support via `agb::println!` but any emulator should work.
 You'll get the best experience if `mgba-qt` is in your `PATH`.

-If you want to run your game on real hardware, you will also need to install `agb-gbafix` which you can do after installing rust with the following: `cargo install agb-gbafix`.
-This is not required if you are only running your game in an emulator.

 ### Running in an emulator